azangru/mysite/src/blog/2026/against-react-hooks.md

 ## The whole "you might not need an effect" thing
 React hooks were introduced at ReactConf 2018 in October 2018.
 The new React docs came online in Spring 2023, according to internet memory.
-And the new docs contained an article titled _You might not need an effect,_ which described a number of patterns for which effects were inadvisable.
+During this five-year interim period, there was very little official guidance on how to write, or not to write, the new function components; so all of us transitioning from class components must have built their own mental models mapping class components patterns onto the function components.
+And then, the new docs came out with an article _You might not need an effect,_ which described a number of patterns for which effects were inadvisable.

 One of such patterns, which is quite common in my code, is updating the state when the props change.

-I could have sworn that in 2018, when the hooks came out, the message about `useEffect` was that it is a better replacement for the `componentDidMount` and `componentDidUpdate` lifecycle methods.
-And before, if we needed to update the state on props change, we did so in those two lifecycle methods; so I thought it only reasonable that we will continue doing so in `useEffect`.
-What the docs say now is that if such a need arises, the state should be updated right in the main render function.
+I could have sworn that in 2018, with the introduction of hooks, the message about `useEffect` was that it was a more powerful combo of `componentDidMount` and `componentDidUpdate` lifecycle methods.
+And with class components, if we needed to update the state upon a prop change, we did so in those two lifecycle methods; so it seemed only reasonable that we would continue doing so in `useEffect`.
+The docs, however, sternly discourage such use.
+They now say that, if such a need arises, the state should be updated right in the main render function.
 The example from the docs goes like this:

 ```tsx
 function List({ items }) {